 - Through TMAIT and the Agency, TMA members have access to every insurance product in today's market in addition to the valuable Trust plans that are available only to TMA members.
-This will not change with the ACA.
-In fact, we are prepared to help members who are shopping both in and out of the FHIX.
-We know there will be much confusion, and we will be there to help clarify this challenging situation so that our members can make decisions that are best for them. - TMAIT Trustees and staff know and understand physicians better than anyone in the insurance market.
+The ACA has not impacted our ability to assist our members in shopping for health insurance.
+In fact, we help members who are shopping both in and out of the FHIX.
+We know there is much confusion, and our goal is to help clarify this challenging situation so that our members can make decisions that are best for them. - TMAIT Trustees and staff know and understand physicians better than anyone in the insurance market.
 We exist only to serve physicians.
 As a result, our service is unparalleled. - TMAIT works closely with TMA to support its members and programs. - TMAIT is governed by Trustees who are appointed by TMA or elected by the TMAIT membership.